nstarke/nstarke.github.io/_posts/2023-01-04-fun-and-games-with-intel-amt.md

 ![](/images/01042023/audit-log.png)

-_Figure N - MeshCommander Audit Log Showing entries for newly created admin users_
+_Figure 6 - MeshCommander Audit Log Showing entries for newly created admin users_

 We want to avoid our username showing up in this audit log, which is the whole point of this article.